Redefining “Enough Space” – Average House Size Around The World

 Average US House Size Has Been Increasing Over Last 50 Years

 In the US, the average house size has been increasing since the 1970s.
 The peak was actually in 2015 at 2467 sq ft (229 sq meters) and then it dropped slightly over the next two years.
-Here we show a chart of the trend over time up to 2017.
-New data from 2021 indicate that things haven’t changed much – the average house size was 2,273 sq ft which still puts it below the 2015 peak.
+New data from 2023 indicate that things haven’t changed much – the average new house size was 2,286 sq ft which still puts it below the 2015 peak.

-Still, one thing for sure is that larger houses demand more heating and cooling.
-Unless increased demands are offset by gains in efficiency or renewable sources, we will see greater carbon emissions from residential energy needs.
-One thing to note – house sizes change slowly.
+Larger houses demand more heating and cooling.
+Unless increased demands are offset by gains in efficiency or renewable sources, we will see greater carbon emissions from residential energy.
+Also house sizes change slowly.
 In a span of 10 years, the average increased from 2250 to 2400 sq ft for the US.

 There are other ways to mitigate both heating and cooling demands.
 These include better insulation, and better heating and cooling technology.
 On ShrinkThatFootprint we cover ways to reduce heating and cooling demands.